fommil/fpmortals/manuscript/introduction.md

 fundamentally dealing with different APIs that are not unified.

 Let's try to solve the problem like Java 1.2 by introducing a common parent.
-We use a feature of the scala type system that lets us abstract over a type that takes a single type parameter. `C[_]` is called a *type constructor*.
+We use the *higher kinded types* Scala language feature that lets us abstract over a type that takes a single type parameter.

 {lang="scala"}
 ~~~~~~~~